TusharChillal/Yellow_Rover/README.md

 - 2D LiDAR-based SLAM
 - LiDAR odometry fused with IMU data using an EKF
 - Map-based localization and navigation using Nav2

+The system follows research-grade design principles with a clear separation between perception, state estimation, planning, and control.

 ---